 TABLE 1 This Plan's Features Applies to the Out-of-Pocket Coinsurance Maximum?
-Payments toward this Plan's Annual Deductible No Coinsurance payments for Covered Health Services Yes Services or supplies that are for non- Covered Health Services excluded under this Plan No Expenses not covered because a maximum Benefit under this Plan has been reached No Charges that exceed Allowable Amounts as determined by Blue Cross and Blue Shield of Texas No
+Applies to the Total Network Out-of-Pocket Maximum?
+Payments toward this Plan's Annual Deductible No Yes Copays for Covered Health Services and Covered Drugs No Yes Coinsurance payments for Covered Health Services Yes Yes Services or supplies that are for non-covered health services or non-covered drugs excluded under this Plan No No Expenses not covered because a maximum Benefit under this Plan has been reached No No Charges that exceed Allowable Amounts as determined by Blue Cross and Blue Shield of Texas No No